 Atlantic City Criminal Lawyer Offering Free Consultations for PTI and CD Applicants

-If you or a loved one was charged with a first-time offense, talk to our criminal defense attorneys about your opportunities for applying to conditional release and pretrial diversion programs that can help get your charges dismissed and criminal record expunged.
+If you or a loved one was charged with a first-time offense, talk to our criminal defense lawyers in Cape May about your opportunities for applying to conditional release and pretrial diversion programs that can help get your charges dismissed and criminal record expunged.
 To schedule your free consultation, contact the Law Offices of John J. Zarych today at (609) 616-4956.